brillout/goldpage/docs/goldpage-vs-others.md

 it supports all app types and makes it easy to switch from one app type to another &mdash;
 you can start writing a prototype and worry about app type later.

-We encourage you to start with Goldpage's default app type and, once you finished your first prototype, to try out and experiment different app types on your prototye and see what works best for you.
+We actually encourage you to start with Goldpage's default app type and, once you finished your first prototype, to try out and experiment different app types on your prototye and see what works best for you.